JacobLaney/BluetoothPM2.5Android/README.md

+This Android application connects via Bluetooth to the an Arduino device that broadcasts pm2.5 concentration measurements.

 <p align="center">
     <image src="https://github.com/JacobLaney/BluetoothPM2.5Android/blob/master/assets/demo.gif" />
 </p>

-### 1) About
-This is an Android application.
-It connects via Bluetooth to the an Arduino device that broadcasts pm2.5 concentration measurements.

-The directory "EasyAir" is an Android Studio Project containing the Android application.
-The directory "PM2.5_sensor_simple" contains the code for the Arduino.
+### Overview of Features
+Bluetooth

+    * I added new features to the bluetooth functionality.
+The connection and listening actions have been moved to a separate thread.
+This prevents interruptions to the user.
+Once the user pairs a device, the device is automatically added to the list of options.
+Selecting a device opens a live data display. if connection is lost, the app returns to device selection.

+Structural Features

+    * I implemented swipe navigation for the app.
+Three pages exist: a pm2.5 sensor page, data history page, and an about page.
+I added buttons to the swipe navigation feature to allow easier control depending on the device that is used.
+The pm2.5 sensor page now has a moving graph that shows the data updating live.
+A circle around the pm2.5 value changes color as the value changes.
+A TextView provides a qualitative description of the value.
+    The bluetooth animation at the bluetooth connection screen was also created by me.

+Data Storage Features

+    * I began implementing data storage, but this feature is only partially complete.
+The data history page shows some data on a graph.
+    Although not complete, a lot of code now exists that allows read/write to local storage.

-### 2) EasyAir Application Organization
+### EasyAir Application Organization
 jake.laney.easyair

     MainActivity.java - Top level activity